jstonge/blog/src/posts/thesis-pitch.md

 - How do we define, model, and measure groups is what this thesis is about.
 - By adopting a modern view of groups, we can do better science.
+- Can different commnunities thinking about group stuff start talking to each other?
-- How do group thinking can change our perspective?
+- How do group thinking changes our perspective on particular systems? e.g.
     - One of my favorite example is [[distributed consent]], and how shifting our view of consent from the individuals to the group level change fundamentally the problem.
 With the modern digital world, consent is not about individuals anymore.
     - A second example that I’ll talk more about later is that of contagion, and how groups adopt policies based on what other groups are doing.
 Policies is more than the sum of individuals.